 How to get seen✅ on Instagram and engage with millennial talent

 Let’s face it; social media is radically overtaking every other way of captivating the talent.
 With over 3.2 billion users, it has become the new sweet spot for the employer-employee matchmaking.
-According to LinkedIn, 49% of all professionals are following companies on social media with the intent to stay aware of their jobs.
+According to the best social media for employer branding and recruitment marketing, LinkedIn, 49% of all professionals are following companies on social media with the intent to stay aware of their jobs.

-But in the arena of social media, who you choose to be your fighter is equally mattering to curating the correct content.
-You need to be on the same page (pun intended) as the talent audience because the talent might also be looking up for you.
+But in the arena of social media and recruitment, you need to be on the same page as your talent audience because your talent might also be looking for you.

-How can businesses use Social media marketing to increase talent engagement?
+How can businesses use social media marketing to increase talent engagement, particularly with millennials?

 Step 1: Choose your social media platform wisely

-It’s simple; the more pop and mobile-friendly platforms you choose the more visibility you get.
-Facebook, though, claims most user-base, is over-peopled, overused and out of trend for any kind of branding.
-The next heir to the social media branding throne is Instagram, with a potential reach of advertising to over 802 million subscribers, 70% (approx) of the users being millennial.
+It’s simple; the more pop and mobile-friendly platforms you choose, the more visibility you get.
+Facebook, though, claims most user-base, is already over-peopled, over-used and out-of-trend for any kind of branding.
+The next heir to the social media branding throne is Facebook's photo based sharing platform, Instagram, with a potential reach of advertising to over 802 million subscribers, 70% (approx) of the users being millennial.

 Instagram is the fastest growing social media, mostly used by and for alluring demographics below the age of 40.
 Employers efficiently utilize it to flash their brand EVP, career story with appropriate graphics and creativity.
 But to generate more opportunities and catch the eyes you ought to make your picture worth a thousand words.